-It is important to notice that the relevant open sentence is indicated by the Current Question (Question under Discussion).
+It is important to note that the relevant open sentence is indicated by the Current Question (Question under Discussion).
 Compare the following question-answer pairs (Q-A pairs):

-&lt;sup>4 The theories differ according to the way of indicating set of the salient alternatives.
-However, the choice of the theory is not relevat for our considerations, which is why we do not go deeper into this issue.
+&lt;sup>3 The theories differ according to the way of indicating the set of salient alternatives.
+However, the choice of theory is not relevant for our considerations, which is why we do not go deeper into this issue.

-One of the most characteristic properties of exclusive particles lies in their referring to the salient scales.
+One characteristic property of exclusive particles is their reference to salient scales.
 The proper scales are created by ordering the possible answers to the Current Question.
-We can distinguish at least three main types of scales that exclusives can refer to:
+One can distinguish at least three main types of scales that exclusives can refer to:

-- 1. logically entailing scales with partial-order, used in 'regular' exclusive statements; - 2. logically entailing scales with total order, e.g., sentences with numerals; - 3. non-entailing scales with contextually given pre-ordering, e.g., ranks and professions.
+- 1. logically entailing scales with partial-order, used in 'regular' exclusive statements; - 2. logically entailing scales with total order, e.g., sentences with numerals; - 3. non-entailing scales with contextually-given pre-ordering, e.g., ranks and professions.

-For illustration, let us consider the following sentences with only:
+For illustration, consider the following sentences with only:

-- (3) a.
+- (6) a.
 Which books did George read for the German literature exam? - b.
-George only read [The Magic Mountain and Faust] $F$ . - (4) a.
+George only read [The Magic Mountain and Faust] $F$ . - (7) a.
 How many fish did Mike catch? - b.
-Mike caught only [three] $F$ fish. - (5) a.
-Mike is a general, George is a colonel and what does John do? - b.
+Mike caught only [three] $F$ fish. - (8) a.
+Mike is a general, George is a colonel, but what does John do? - b.
 John is only [a lieutenant] $F$ .

-The first sentence (3-b) refers to the logically entailing scales with partial-order. $\{The\,Magic\,Mountain,\,Faust\}$ is the set satisfying the open sentence George read only x and it provides an answer to the Current Question given in (3-a).
-The weaker answer is the singleton: either $\{The\,Magic\,Mountain\}$ or $\{Faust\}$ , whereas the stronger one is any proper superset of $\{The\,Magic\,Mountain,\,Faust\}$ .
+Sentence (6-b) refers to the logically entailing scales with partial-order. $\{The\ Magic\ Mountain,\ Faust\}$ is the set satisfying the open sentence George read only x and it provides an answer to the Current Question given in (6-a).
+The weaker answer is the singleton, i.e., either $\{The\ Magic\ Mountain\}$ or $\{Faust\}$ , whereas the stronger one is any proper superset $\{The\ Magic\ Mountain,\ Faust\}$ .

-The scale to which only refers to in the second (4-b) sentence is a logically entailing scale with total order.
-The weaker answers to the Current Question include all the numerals which value is less than three, that is, he caught one fish, he caught two fish, whereas the stronger answer contains a numeral which value is more than three, e.g., he caught four fish, he caught twenty fish etc.
+The scale that only refers to in sentence (7-b) is a logically entailing scale with total order.
+The weaker answers to the Current Question include all numerals whose value is less than three (i.e., he caught one fish, he caught two fish), whereas the stronger answers contain a numeral whose value is more than three (e.g., he caught four fish, he caught twenty fish, etc).

-The exclusive particle in the third sentence (5-b) refers to a non-entailing scale.
+The exclusive particle in sentence (8-b) refers to a non-entailing scale.
 The elements ordered on the scale are not logically related to one another.
 However, there is a pre-ordering that is contextually given.
-In the case of (5-b), the possible answers to the Current Question refer to the salient scale of the army degrees: private - lieutenant - colonel - general.
+In the case of (8-b), the possible answers to the Current Question refer to the salient scale of the army degrees: private - lieutenant - colonel - general.
 The weaker possible answers claim that John has a lower rank than a lieutenant, for example, John is a private.
-On the other hand, the stronger answers include all the statements that John has a higher rank than a lieutenant, for example, John is a colonel, John is a general.
+On the other hand, the stronger answers include all the statements that John has a higher rank than a lieutenant, for example, John is a general, g

-It is important to notice that in fact both only, exclusively as well as merely refer to the given scales.
+It is important to note that only, exclusively, and merely refer to the given scales.
 Although in this sense all of the considered exclusives are scalar, they do not form a homogenous class of words:

 - (1) Merely has an additional pejorative meaning component.
-The sentence John merely read $[two]F$ articles does not only get an exclusive interpretation but also a pejorative one, namely that it is quite bad that John read no more than two articles. - (2) Exclusives differ also according to the scales they can refer to.
-Both only amd merely can refer to all three kinds of scales mentioned above.
-Notice, however, that whereas the distribution of only is much wider, the distribution of merely is much more constrained.
+The sentence John merely read $[two]F$ articles receives not only an exclusive interpretation but also a pejorative one, namely that it is quite bad that John read no more than two articles. - (2) Exclusives differ also according to the scales they can refer to.
+Both only and merely can refer to all three kinds of scales mentioned above.
+Note, however, that whereas the distribution of only is much wider, the distribution of merely is much more constrained.